Functions

 }

-- Inside Cyrus, however, the function is referred to as my_printf.
+printfat the ABI level, so it links against the realprintfsymbol in the C standard library. - Inside Cyrus, however, the function is referred to as

-- This allows you to avoid naming conflicts or to wrap existing library functions under more descriptive names.
+my_printf. - This allows you to avoid naming conflicts or to wrap existing library functions under more descriptive names.

 Lambdas